karsten-vermeulen-dev/Fifty-shades-of-RGBA/Lesson 03 - Window to the 3D world/README.md

 if (!context)
 {
     //Oh no!
-No OpenGL context could not be created
+No OpenGL context could be created
 }
 ```